holovin777/italianocongeoff/content/docs/lessons/beginner/numbers-and-counting/exercise6.2.md

 ### 4. Multiple Choice – Choose the Correct Response

 1. Geoff asks Viktor: *Quante persone ci sono alla festa?* *(How many people are at the party?)*
-   Viktor replies:
+   Viktor replies: Thirty
    - **A)** Trenta
    - **B)** Sessantadue
    - **C)** Quarantacinque

 2. Viktor asks Geoff: *Quanti libri hai comprato oggi?* *(How many books did you buy today?)*
-   Geoff responds:
+   Geoff responds: Twenty-two
    - **A)** Ventidue
    - **B)** Ottanta
    - **C)** Cinquantanove

-3. You overhear someone say: *Ho settantaquattro euro nel portafoglio.* *(I have 74 euros in my wallet.)* What does this mean?
+3. You overhear someone say: *Ho settantaquattro euro nel portafoglio.* What does this mean?
    - **A)** I have 64 euros in my wallet.
    - **B)** I have 74 euros in my wallet.
    - **C)** I have 84 euros in my wallet.